S3-individueel/portfolio/README.md

 ## 6 Requirements and Design

-You analyze (non-functional) requirements, elaborate (architectural) designs and validate them using multiple types of test techniques.
+You translate (non-functional) requirements to extend existing (architectural) designs and can validate them using multiple types of test techniques.

 Clarifications: